cortes-ciriano-lab/ClonalSim/README.md

 Step 6:  Function that calculates the Lineage Through Time plots and statistics for a simulated tree

-Step 7: function that reads in the observed data in a treeswift tree and returns Lineage Through Time plots and statistics
+Step 7: Function that reads in the observed data in a treeswift tree and returns Lineage Through Time plots and statistics

 ### Dependencies